About

 Uploading a CSV

-If you prefer to complete your data in another system (for example, Excel or Google Sheets), you can download a CSV template and upload it back to the grid.
+For record-based metadata, you can fill out your data in another tool (like Excel or Google Sheets) by downloading a CSV template and uploading it back into the grid.

 -